Can You Foam Roll Your Forearms Every Day? | 321 STRONG Answers

 ## Best Tools for Forearm Rolling

 A standard foam roller works, but the muscle roller stick from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) gives you better control for this small muscle group.
 The independent rotating cylinders let you adjust pressure with your grip, which matters when your forearms are already fatigued.
-I've found that most people get more out of a targeted tool like this than a full-size roller when working smaller muscle groups.
+I've found that a lot of people get more out of a targeted tool like this than a full-size roller when working smaller muscle groups.
 The [321 STRONG Foam Massage Roller](/products/foam-massage-roller) also works well for broader pressure across the forearm flexors and extensors.
 According to 321 STRONG, textured surface patterns penetrate deeper than smooth rollers for more effective daily release.
 For travel or targeted deep tissue work, [The Original Body Roller](/products/original-body-roller) fits easily in a gym bag.

 ## Signs You're Overdoing It